Slaughterbots are here.

 Help us prevent Slaughterbots before it's too late.

-Once lethal autonomous weapons are unleashed upon the world, there is no going back.
-Take the pledge to help us build a strong case against lethal autonomous weapons.
+Once autonomous weapons systems are unleashed upon the world, there is no going back.
+Take the pledge to help us build a strong case against autonomous weapons.

 Organisations